Sovereign investors rush to gold, broaden their focus to AI adopters

 As allocations rise, the discussion is shifting from whether central banks should hold gold to the more operational question of how they should hold it.
 Central banks indicated that gold ETFs are increasingly viewed as a viable route to scaling exposure efficiently, particularly when speed or flexibility is required.
 At the same time, physical gold appears to be the preferred long-term form of ownership, driven by sovereignty considerations and custody arrangements.
 For some institutions, political sensitivities around repatriation are also a factor, influencing how (and where) holdings are maintained.
 This intensified examination of implementation options underscores a broader evolution: gold is no longer treated merely as a symbolic or legacy asset but is instead being actively managed as a strategic holding within reserve portfolios.

 “This year’s conversations show a clear pivot: central banks are no longer asking whether to hold gold, but how to scale and store it.
-That’s a profound shift in institutional mindset.” — Rod Ringrow
+That’s a profound shift in institutional mindset.” — Josette Rizk

 AI momentum broadens beyond Big Tech as sovereign investors shift focus